Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

+We first compare our method with the C-LASSO proposed by \cite{SSP}.
 The C-LASSO approach proposed in \cite{SSP} considers minimizing the following objective:

 This itself is not a convex optimization, but at each $k$, we can focus on only the $k$-th element in the product term in the penalty, resulting in a convex program.
-For details of the implementation, we refer to our supplement or \cite{SSP}.

-Both spectral clustering and C-LASSO rely on the individual logistic regression estimates $\hat \alpha_i, \hat \vecb_i$ as initial input.
-In a finite sample, we encounter two issues with individual-specific logistic regression.
-First, for individuals with $Y_i$ all zeros or all ones estimation is impossible and, hence we exclude such individuals from the sample.
-Second, when there exists an estimate of $\vecb_i$ such that there is a perfect separation between zeros and ones the minimization problem in logistic regression does not have a solution with finite values.
-In such cases we sample a new individual to make sure we always have the desired $n$; additional details are provided in the supplement.
+For details of the implementation, we refer to our supplement or \cite{SSP}. {In addition, we also consider an interative $k$-means approach in the spirit of \cite{BM}.
+In particular, in each iterative step, we re-estimate group membership based on the logit likelihood function, and then refit the model until coefficients converge.
+We also compare to the Sequential Binary Segmentation Algorithm (SBSA) in \cite{wang2021} (labeled as SBSA in Table \ref{tab:logistic}.
+The SBSA method applies the binary segmentation algorithm to detect break-points in eigenvectors from the spectral decomposition of the outer product of $\hat \vecb$ that corresponds to the $\min(p, G)$ largest eigenvalues where $p$ is the number of covariates. }

 \begingroup \tabcolsep = 4pt \arraystretch{1}

 \endgroup